dusty-nv/jetson-containers/packages/llm/mlc/README.md

     --use-flash-attn-mqa
 ```

+> [!NOTE]
+> If you are quantizing a Llava model, you need to change `"model_type": "llava"` to `"model_type": "llama"` in the original HF Transformers `config.json` version of the model.

-The quantized model and its runtime will be saved under `/data/models/mlc/dist/Llama-2-7b-chat-hf-q4f16_ft'
+In this example, the quantized model and its runtime will be saved under `/data/models/mlc/dist/Llama-2-7b-chat-hf-q4f16_ft`

 ### Benchmarks